Ensembl/ensembl-cdm-docs/README.md

 ### Versioning

-The CDM used semantic versioning.
+The CDM uses semantic versioning.
 This is managed through Git tags.